 Once you have completed your assessment and have received approval as a registered foster carer, you will be encouraged to attend fostering training each month to improve your skills standards.
 This training will cover areas such as:

 We also have more specialised training for foster carers who:

 Our 'Fostering Changes' training aims to help you manage difficult and challenging child behaviour.
 This can help you to form more positive relationships with the children you look after which in itself is a cornerstone for positive change and massively helps in improving their long-term outcomes.

-'Fostering Changes' training is available to all our carers and is a priority for those working on our MATs (Multi-disciplinary Assessment & Treatment) Therapeutic Fostering Framework.
+'Fostering Changes' training is available to all our carers and is a priority for those working on our MATTs (Multi-disciplinary Assessment Treatment & Therapy Service) Therapeutic Fostering Framework.

 Fostering Changes training delivered in-house by social workers is a course supported by DCSF (Department for Children, Schools and Families) and noted in Care Matters as a premier course for foster carers.